ZeroZhuang0/DATA1902project/README.md

  I collected over 17.7 million tweets  This dataset contains the average sentiment of all tweets about bitcoin  How did I do sentiment analysis? library VaderSentiment.
 I added about 30 expressions  and words to the dictionary.
 To score the expressions I used the same methodology as the authors described in their paper.It also contains the financial data of bitcoin for that same period.

-Date: Time span for which all data in a row corresponds to Compound_Score:Average of all sentiment scores.
-It is very small because the amount of neutrals dilutes the sentiment, where numeric sclae with 0 beign neutral and - beeing native and + values corresponding to posistive setniments n:Total volume of tweets
+Date: the start time of the 1 hr Time span for which all data in a row corresponds to Compound_Score:Average of all sentiment scores. n:Total volume of tweets
 Count_Negatives: Total volume of negative tweets
 Count_Positives: Total volume of positive tweets